ToolDAQ/ToolDAQFramework/README.md

 # ToolDAQ Framework

-ToolDAQ is an open source general DAQ FrameWork, with built in service discovery.
+ToolDAQ is an open source general modular DAQ FrameWork, with built in service discovery.

 ****************************
 #Concept